mkucmus/doc/userguide/getting_started/admin/actions_controls.rst

 Actions controls
 ================

-| When working with a collection of records in the grid, you can use the Actions control to apply an operation to the records.
+When working with a collection of records in the grid, you can use the Actions control to apply an operation to the records.
 The **Actions** control lists each operation that is available for the specific type of data.

-| For example, for Customer records, you can use the Actions control to edit basic information of a selected customer, view the customer account form, or to deactivate record without a possibility to activate them again.
+**For example**, for Customer records, you can use the Actions control to edit basic information of a selected customer, view the customer account form, or to deactivate record without a possibility to activate them again.

 .. image:: /userguide/_images/actions.png
    :alt:   Applying an Action to selected record